 The total number of spatial streams (total ) is computed by summing all columns for the row signaled by the Spatial Configuration field and is indicated in Table 36-27 (Spatial Configuration subfield encoding) under the column Total .

-Per the authors of 20/1276r7, the whole subclause 36.3.11.8.6 (Encoding and modulation) is TBD.

 Encoding and modulation

-The Common field of each EHT-SIG content channel shall be BCC encoded at rate .
+For EHT-SIG for OFDMA transmission and EHT Sounding NDP, the Common field of each EHT-SIG content channel is included into one or two code blocks, each of which shall be BCC encoded at rate .
+For EHT-SIG SU or non-OFDMA MU-MIMO mode, the Common field of each EHT-SIG content channel, together with the only User field or the first User field of the User Specific field, is included into a single code block, which shall be BCC encoded at rate .

-Each User Block field in the User Specific field of each EHT-SIG content channel shall be BCC encoded at rate .
-If the number of User fields in an EHT-SIG content channel is odd, there is a single User field in the final User Block field.
+For EHT-SIG for OFDMA transmission and non-OFDMA transmission to multiple users, each User Block field in the User Specific field of each EHT-SIG content channel shall be BCC encoded at rate .
+For OFDMA transmission, if the number of User fields in an EHT-SIG content channel is odd, there is a single User field in the final User Block field.
+For non-OFDMA transmission, the first User field is encoded together with the Common field of EHT-SIG, if the number of User fields in an EHT-SIG content channel is even, there is a single User field in the final User Block field.
 CRC and tail bits are added immediately after the last User field in each User Block field.

 Padding bits are appended immediately after the tail bits corresponding to the final User Block field in each EHT-SIG content channel to round up to the next multiple of number of data bits per EHT-SIG OFDM symbol.

 The padding bits may be set to any value.
-Further padding bits are appended to each EHT-SIG content channel so that the number of OFDM symbols after encoding and modulation in different 20 MHz subchannels is the same.
+Further padding bits are appended to each EHT-SIG content channel so that the number of OFDM symbols after encoding and modulation in different 20 MHz subchannels is the same and equal to the number of EHT-SIG symbols signalled in Number of EHT-SIG symbol Subfield in U-SIG.
 For the Common field and each User Block field, the information bits, tail bits and padding bits (if present) are BCC encoded at rate using the encoder described in 17.3.5.6 (Convolutional encoder).
 If the coding rate of the EHT-SIG-MCS is not equal to 1/2, the convolutional encoder output bits for each field are concatenated, then the concatenated bit streams are punctured as described in 17.3.5.6 (Convolutional encoder).

 The codes bits are interleaved as described in 36.3.12.5 (BCC interleavers).
 The interleaved bits are mapped to constellation points from the EHT-SIG-MCS specified in U-SIG and have pilots inserted following the steps described in 17.3.5.8 (Subcarrier modulation mapping) and 17.3.5.9 (Pilot subcarriers), respectively.
 Each EHT-SIG OFDM symbol shall have 52 data tones.